Santanaco/t_profilegenn/README.md

 ## How to Contribute

-If you would like to contribute please don't hesitate to contact me
+If you would like to contribute please don't hesitate to contact me.

 ## Tests